English Danish

 Description of the teaching methods

 Through providing an overview of relevant literature about content and methods, as well as some hands-on insights from research practice the course is designed to be highly interactive.
-The course builds upon the principles of problem-based learning (PBL).
-Students are expected to devise their own learning trajectory, by analysing a self-selected empirical case of sharing platform (ranging from global platform corporations) to local platform cooperatives.
-In class activities entail group exercises and two workshops on sharing economy operations.
-The introductory session informs about the aims and structure of the course, the compulsory and recommended readings as well as the workshop exercises.
+The course builds upon the principles of active learning: students are expected to comment on readings and do group exercises discussing cases and two workshops on organizational change processes.
+The introductory session informs about the aims and structure of the course, the compulsory and recommended readings as well as the workshop exercises and the study trip.
 The final module entails an in-class feedback session and briefing about the exam.

 Feedback during the teaching period